How Much Is Facebook Worth?

 Although market cap gives you a sense of what the market values a company at, it’s based entirely on market sentiment — essentially reflecting the ever-changing opinions of investors — and it can change hourly.
 The GOBankingRates Evaluation, however, calculates a company’s net worth based on measurable figures like assets and revenue.
 It’s a more conservative valuation taking into account full-year profits and revenue from the last three years and the company’s assets and debts.

-Facebook’s initial public offering got off to a rocky start as shares plummeted 11 percent in July 2012.
-After improving its business model through better user experience, however, the company has since been on the rise, now approaching $550 billion in market cap.
+Facebook’s initial public offering got off to a rocky start, as the stock plummeted 50% in the first few months and took a full year to get back to its IPO price of $38.
+After improving its business model through better user experience, however, the company has since been on the rise, averaging returns of over 20% per year over the last five years, with a market cap of nearly $628 billion.

 Facebook’s History and Investors

-Eduardo Saverin and Mark Zuckerberg co-founded Facebook in 2004 while they were students at Harvard.
-The 2010 movie “The Social Network” dramatizes the company’s origin story, focusing on the founders’ split and subsequent falling out.
+Eduardo Saverin, Dustin Moskovitz, Chris Hughes and Mark Zuckerberg co-founded Facebook in 2004 while they were students at Harvard.
+The 2010 movie “The Social Network” dramatizes the company’s origin story, focusing on the split and subsequent falling out of Saverin and Zuckerberg.

-As of May 2018, Facebook’s biggest shareholders include its founders, as well as big-name financial companies such as The Vanguard Group; BlackRock Inc.; and FMR, LLC.
+As of February 2020, Facebook’s biggest shareholders include its founders, as well as big-name financial companies such as The Vanguard Group, Fidelity Management & Research and BlackRock Fund Advisors.